-Young & Able was nice enough to hook me up with this fresh paper from Brooklyn stationary artist Frances Lab.
+This is from Brooklyn stationary artist Museum Lab (formerly Frances Lab).
 (You should stop by Y&A’s holiday market if you’re in town; it’s dope.)
 The icicles are from the antique store, and the washi tape I had on hand.
-Another Brooklyn company Paper Forward is selling at the Bust Holiday Craftacular this weekend and will give you a 15% discount if you mention EcoCult.
 Or you can go on Etsy and looking for wrapping paper made in your area.

 Besides wrapping paper, you can also buy an ethically made scarf or organic tea towel for an elegant and useful paper alternative.
 See my Shopping Guide for online suggestions for where to get one, or try an NYC market or store – I’ve listed ones for you here.

 This is by far the easiest option for wrapping presents.
 Just shove your item inside, tie it, and voila!
 A beautiful present.
 The sustainable part is that it will get used over and over for probably years before it finally falls apart.
 I got a three-pack from Bag-All‘s store in Manhattan.
 Lilywrap is another business that sells stretchy, reusable gift bags.
 You can also get some pretty cloth reusable organic gift wrap that you tie closed.
 The tag and bell pictured are both from the antique shop.